-7.1 Guided Learning Hours
+8.1 Guided learning hours

-Cambridge International A Level syllabi are designed with the assumption that candidates have about 360 guided learning hours per subject over the duration of the course.
-Cambridge International AS Level syllabi are designed with the assumption that candidates have about 180 guided learning hours per subject over the duration of the course. ("Guided learning hours" include direct teaching and any other supervised or directed study time.
+Cambridge International A Level syllabuses are designed on the assumption that candidates have about 360 guided learning hours per subject over the duration of the course.
+Cambridge International AS Level syllabuses are designed on the assumption that candidates have about 180 guided learning hours per subject over the duration of the course. ('Guided learning hours' include direct teaching and any other supervised or directed study time.
 They do not include private study by the candidate.)

-However, these figures are for guidance only, and the number of hours required may vary according to local curricular practice and the candidates' prior experience with the subject.
+However, these figures are for guidance only, and the number of hours required may vary according to local curricular practice and the candidates' prior experience of the subject.